SS Mont-Blanc: Aftermath

 A judicial inquiry known as the Wreck Commissioner's Inquiry was formed to investigate the causes of the collision.
 Proceedings began at the Halifax Court House on 13 December 1917, presided over by Justice Arthur Drysdale.
-The inquiry's report of 4 February 1918 blamed Mont-Blanc's captain Aimé Le Médec, the ship's pilot Francis Mackey, and Commander F. Evan Wyatt, the Royal Canadian Navy's chief examining officer in charge of the harbour, gates and anti-submarine defences, for causing the collision.
+The inquiry's report of 4 February 1918 blamed Mont-Blanc's captain Aimé Le Médec, the ship's pilot Francis Mackey, and Commander F. Evan Wyatt, the Royal Canadian Navy's chief examining officer in charge of the harbour, gates, and antisubmarine defences, for causing the collision.
 Drysdale agreed with Dominion Wreck Commissioner L.A.
 Demers' opinion that "it was the Mont-Blancs responsibility alone to ensure that she avoided a collision at all costs" given her cargo; he was likely influenced by local opinion, which was strongly anti-French, as well as by the "street fighter" style of argumentation used by Imo lawyer Charles Burchell.
 According to Crown counsel W.A.
 Henry, this was "a great surprise to most people", who had expected the Imo to be blamed for being on the wrong side of the channel.
 All three men were charged with manslaughter and criminal negligence at a preliminary hearing heard by Stipendiary Magistrate Richard A. McLeod, and bound over for trial.
-Mackey's lawyer Walter Joseph O'Hearn asked a Nova Scotia Supreme Court justice, Benjamin Russell to issue a writ of habeas corpus.
+Mackey's lawyer, Walter Joseph O'Hearn, asked a Nova Scotia Supreme Court justice, Benjamin Russell to issue a writ of habeas corpus.
 Russell agreed there was no justification for the charges and released the prisoner on 15 March 1918.
-As the captain had been arrested on the same warrant, he too was given a written discharge though he had not spent any time in jail.
-There were many people who were most displeased with Russell's decision, including Attorney General Orlando Tiles Daniels.
-On 2 April, an attempt by prosecutor, Andrew Cluney, on behalf of the attorney general's office to overturn the decision in the Nova Scotia Supreme Court (in banco) failed for lack of jurisdiction (as did two subsequent bids to indict Mackey on 9 April and 2 October 1918).
+As the captain had been arrested on the same warrant, he, too, was given a written discharge, though he had not spent any time in jail.
+Many people were most displeased with Russell's decision, including Attorney General Orlando Tiles Daniels.
+On 2 April, an attempt by prosecutor Andrew Cluney, on behalf of the attorney general's office to overturn the decision in the Nova Scotia Supreme Court (in banco) failed for lack of jurisdiction (as did two subsequent bids to indict Mackey on 9 April and 2 October 1918).
 Mr. O'Hearn pointed out the lack of jurisdiction from the outset of the proceedings.
 Four of the five justices, including Chief Justice Edward Robert Harris agreed.
 Justice Arthur Drysdale was the lone dissenter.
 Ultimately, Justice Russell's decision was final.
 The case, In re Mackey, was added as a citation to the Criminal Code of Canada beginning in 1919 under Section 262 entitled, Manslaughter defined.
 Russell also presided over the Commander Wyatt's grand jury hearing (19–20 March 1918) and trial (17 April 1918).
 The trial proceedings took less than a day and ended with an acquittal on both charges.